Angular analysis of the decay $B_{s}^{0}\to\phi e^+e^-$: Validation

 \section{Validation}

 The analysis procedure is validated using pseudoexperiments and the SM-like simulated samples.
 The pseudoexperiments are generated with values of the observables from Ref.~\cite{LHCb-PAPER-2021-022} for the signal.
 Fits to datasets much larger than that used in this analysis yield unbiased results with appropriate uncertainty estimates.
-Fits to pseudoexperiments generated with representative yields (from Ref.~\cite{LHCb-PAPER-2024-032}) are observed to have incorrect coverage in some of the \qsq bins and a non-negligible failure rate.
-This behaviour is associated with boundaries in the allowed parameter space: $\FL \leq 1$, $\Asix \leq (1-\FL)$ and $(\Sthree^2 + \Anine^2) \leq 1$.
+Fits to pseudoexperiments generated with representative yields (from Ref.~\cite{LHCb-PAPER-2024-032}) are observed to provide unreliable uncertainty estimates in some of the \qsq bins and have a non-negligible failure rate.
+This behaviour is caused by fits converging to values close to the boundaries in the allowed parameter space: $\FL \leq 1$, $\Asix \leq (1-\FL)$ and $(\Sthree^2 + \Anine^2) \leq 1$.
 The stability of the fit is improved by fitting for \IntAsixp instead of \IntAsix.
 To obtain correct coverage, the Feldman--Cousins procedure is used to determine confidence intervals on the observables~\cite{Feldman-Cousins}.

 The analysis procedure is also validated using \BsJpsiPhi and \BsPsiTwoSPhi decays in data with the same final states as the signal.
 The \BsJpsiPhi and \BsPsiTwoSPhi decays are selected following the same candidate selection procedure as \BsPhiEE candidates but with $6 < \qsq < 11\gevgevcccc$ and $11 < \qsq < 15\gevgevcccc$, respectively.
 To simplify the modelling of background in the fits to the \BsJpsiPhi and \BsPsiTwoSPhi datasets, the analysis is performed in two steps.
 First, the \mKKEE distribution is fitted to determine the relative contribution of the signal and different background components.
 The angular variables are then determined over the reduced \mKKEE range, $5260 < \mKKEE < 5380\mevcc$, taking into account only contributions from signal, combinatorial background and, for \BsPsiTwoSPhi decays, leakage from \BsJpsiPhi decays.
 The angular distribution of the combinatorial background is constrained from a fit to candidates with $5600 < \mKKEE < 6800 \gevcc$.